 Drowning is the process of experiencing respiratory impairment from submersion/immersion in liquid.
-Drowning outcomes are classified as death, morbidity and no morbidity – the latter two now referred to as “non-fatal drownings”.
+Drowning outcomes are classified as death, morbidity, and no morbidity – the latter two are now referred to as “non-fatal drownings”.

 The most important consequence of drowning is interruption of the oxygen supply to the brain.
 Early rescue and resuscitation by trained first responders or first aiders at the scene offer the victim the best chance of survival.

 Immersion of the face in water (or other liquid).
 Water entering the mouth is spat out, swallowed or aspirated.

 Breath-holding, usually lasting no more than a minute.

 Vigorous breathing efforts.
 These may continue, even after loss of consciousness.
 Some amount of water is aspirated into the airways causing coughing and sometimes laryngeal spasm, which temporarily prevents further water entering the lungs.

 Swallowing of air and water, often in large amounts.
 This usually causes vomiting or regurgitation of stomach contents, which may be aspirated into the lungs.

 Respiratory impairment causes brain hypoxia, leading to unconsciousness and cessation of breathing efforts.

 The heart rate initially increases with exercise and panic.
 With hypoxia, the heart rate and blood pressure begin to fall, progressing finally to a cardiac arrest, requiring CPR.